Murder of Mellory Manning: The retraction

 Over the next two-and-a-half years, Fitzgerald and other officers interviewed Fawcett another four times.
 Each time, he denied any role in Manning's murder.
 In one interview, he named two Mob members as the killers.
 Both of them had already been ruled out because their DNA didn't match that found in the semen sample.
 One of them was in prison at the time of the murder.
 He was unable to describe Manning's injuries, and said she was stripped naked before being raped - but was found with her clothing still on.

-Altogether, the police interviewed him eleven times.
+Altogether, the police interviewed Fawcet eleven times.
 He was arrested on 29 March 2012, and charged him with Manning's kidnap and murder.
 Police said he was not linked to the semen sample found on Manning's body, but that he was living in Christchurch at the time and had links to the Galbraith Avenue property.
 He was convicted on the basis of the coerced confession he made during numerous intense police interviews.